schaedem/Forage_Rhizosphere_Microbiome_Paper/README.md

   3. Do intercropping-driven changes to community composition have implications for forage nutrive quality?

-  The data contained in <04_Station_BNF> folder derives from soil (bulk and rhizosphere) and plant leaf tissue sampling from replicated trials in Rwanda (Nyagatare (Karama research station), Nyanza (Rubona research station), Burera (Rwerere Research Station)).
+  The data contained in this repository derives from soil (bulk and rhizosphere) and plant leaf tissue sampling from replicated trials in Rwanda (Nyagatare (Karama research station), Nyanza (Rubona research station), Burera (Rwerere Research Station)).

   Field trials in *Rubona and Nyagatare/Karama* were sampled for a total of 4 timepoints